Welcome to the Viking Ship Museum

 With private donations, financing is now in place to secure the five Viking ships in Roskilde for posterity.

-Large donations ensure a safe and future-proof home for Roskilde’s Viking ships
+A safe home for Roskilde’s Viking ships

 With private donations totalling 135 million kroner from VILLUM FONDEN, Augustinus Fonden and Aage og Johanne…